CogentRoleplayCommunity/FogentRoleplay/README.md

 ## Settings

 Fogent Roleplay is designed to be the narrative engine of your game, no matter the setting.
 Below are the current pre-made settings you can run Fogent Roleplay in.
-If none of these are to your liking you are encouraged to make your world!
+If none of these are to your liking you are encouraged to make your own setting!

 - [Fallen](./src/Settings/Fallen/Fallen.md) (Dark Fantasy)
 - [Coming soon] Fracture (Post-Apocalypse)